Words Matter.

 Consciousness: a state of interaction with the world, of which there can be presumably infinite variations.

-Contact: the person, place, or thing that a medium connects with in order to bring in information.
+Contact: the person, place, or thing that a medium connects with to bring in information.

 Contact point: a location for connecting during mediumship.
 A contact point has a physical and intentional dimension.